jjmontesl/ddd/README.md

 procedure below doesn't work without changes.
 Please refer to the ddd-docker project (see below) which configures a working installation.

-DDD is tested on Ubuntu 22.04.
-Installation under Windows does not work.
+DDD targets Ubuntu 20.04/22.04.
+Installation under Windows has not been tested and possibly doesn't work.
 If you are on Windows, you may wish to try using Docker (see the "Using the docker image" section below).

 Clone the source repository: